The Safe Space Struggle: How Attachment, Hormones, and Brain Science Shape Parenting

 Let’s make a crucial distinction:

-• Boundary Challenges: When behaviors consistently escalate, become disruptive, or serve to control the parent-child dynamic, it may reflect inconsistent or unclear boundaries.
+Boundary Challenges: When behaviors consistently escalate, become disruptive or unsafe, or serve solely to control the parent-child dynamic, it may reflect inconsistent or unclear boundaries.

 Boundaries:

 Boundaries give children predictability.
 They teach cause and effect, responsibility, and emotional regulation.
-But here’s where many parents struggle, boundaries can feel harsh when your child is upset.
-That’s when emotional reasoning kicks in:
+But many caregivers struggle because boundaries can feel harsh and you don’t want to make it worse when your child is upset.
+And you can probably guess what I’m going to say… THAT’S when emotional regulation kicks in.
+It’s okay for your child to experience a negative emotion, it’s wonderful learning and growth experience.

 Reinforcement: Why Kids Keep Whining